iFixit/core-primitives/README.md

 [`npm version`](https://docs.npmjs.com/cli/version.html) will bump the version and write the new data back to `package.json` and `package-lock.json`.
 It will also create and push a version commit and tag.

-> **Note:** In the context of Core Primitives, significant changes to the library or workflow, or removing primitives would be considered a major update, adding or updating primitives would be considered a minor update, and fixing primitives would be considered a patch.
+> **Note:** In the context of `@core-ds/primitives`, significant changes to the library or workflow, or removing primitives would be considered a major update, adding or updating primitives would be considered a minor update, and fixing primitives would be considered a patch.
 Non-code changes (e.g. documentation) do not require a version bump.

 ## 5. Build Package